- What is the UNEX™ System?

 - High-level and in-depth controls of quality of data

-The UNEX™ system is based on a network of volunteer ‘panellists’ – over 4,500 individuals worldwide – who send and receive test letters according to a weekly plan, and who enter the posting or delivery time on a central computer system.
-About 450,000 international first-class/priority mail test letters are sent and tracked each year in the system in total.
+The UNEX™ system is based on a network of anonymous volunteer ‘panellists’ – over 4,500 individuals worldwide – who send and receive test letters according to a weekly plan, and who enter the posting or delivery time on a central computer system.
+Over 420,000 international first-class/priority mail test letters (envelopes and untracked small packages) are sent and monitored each year in the system in total.
 Test letters mirror real mail geographical patterns in the country of origin as well as in the country of destination.
-These letters are produced to also adhere to other real mail characteristics such as the sending modes through panelist profiles (letter box, post office, collection at business premises) or franking modes (stamp, meter, PP), sizes (C6, C5, C4) or weights (20g, 50g).
+These letters are produced to also adhere to other real mail characteristics such as the sending modes through panelist profiles (letter box, post office, collection at business premises) or franking modes (stamp, meter, PP), sizes (envelopes C6, C5, C4 and small packets) or weights (20g, 50g for envelopes and ca 125g for small packets).
 The test letters move anonymously through the international mail-processing system, from posting through delivery to the final addressee.

 Can you tell me a bit more about the Radio Frequency IDentification (RFID) Technology used in the UNEX™ system?